marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 files that will hang around in your system, they are still there when you didn't ask for them.

-This is something that I personally have been trying to reduce in my system.
+This is something that I personally have been trying to reduce in my system as the burden of maintenance rises with every package added.

-The less unused files, dependencies, libs, etc, the less risk there is of something crashing, requiring updates, or being a surface for cyber attacks.
+The less unused files, dependencies, libs, etc, the less risk there is of something crashing, requiring updates, or being a security risk.
+This is particularly relevant as on-my-zsh plugins are just a bunch of zsh shell scripts.

 But this is just me preaching a particular philosophy.
 A more important practical problem, is around the bash `aliases` that oh-my-zsh brings with it.